RESTRICTION ENDONUCLEASE DIGESTION

 In silico restriction digest of complete genomes (University of the Basque Country, Spain) - allows in silico digestion of over 300 prokaryotic genomes and simulated pulsed-field gel electrophoretic separation of the fragments.

-S equence Extractor (Paul Stothard) - generates a clickable restriction map and PCR primer map of a DNA sequence (Accepted formats are: raw, GenBank, EMBL, and FASTA) offering a great deal of control on output.
+Sequence Extractor (Paul Stothard) - generates a clickable restriction map and PCR primer map of a DNA sequence (accepted formats are: raw, GenBank, EMBL, and FASTA) offering a great deal of control on output.
 Protein translations and intron/exon boundaries are also shown.
 Use Sequence Extractor to build DNA constructs in silico.